 You may contact team leaders with any request requiring grade-level interest, such as field trips or gradewide organizations.

 Deans

 Academic requests and concerns should be directed to academic deans.
-Behavioral and social concerns should be directed to the deans of students.
-Some cases may require specific staff members assigned to issue such as ESE, 504, or enrollment matters with designated staff members.
+Behavioral, social, and unresolved extended day concerns should be directed to the Deans of Students.